Educate!’s Gender Project

 Gender Code of Behavior

 After the training at Global Conference, the Experience Association teachers and administrators took the tools they had learned back to their home schools and led a gender training for their coworkers.
-During this gender training, the whole staff body worked together to create a Gender Code of Behavior for their school, committing teachers to five actions related to gender equity in the classroom.
+During this gender training, the entire staff worked together to create a Gender Code of Behavior for their school, committing teachers to five actions related to gender equity in the classroom.
 These teacher-led gender trainings in schools were ultimately able to reach an additional 1,187 teachers across Uganda!

 Through an iterative, mixed-methods research approach, we evaluated the impact of these interventions and found that: